VacanciesPost-doctoral researcher visual brain prosthesis

 Electrical stimulation of the visual cortex elicits a “phosphene”, an artificial percept of light.
 By stimulating multiple electrodes at the same time, it is possible to evoke pattern vision.
 The aims of this project are to (1) develop new methods for electrical stimulation; (2) to study the patterns of activated neurons using two-photon imaging and (3) to test visual perception of electrical percepts and its plasticity in mice.

 We will consider highly motivated, self-driven candidates with a degree in neuroscience, (neuro)psychology, biomedical sciences, natural sciences, material science, mathematics, physics, etc. A high level of written and spoken English and good programming skills are required.
-The ideal candidate will have experience with neurophysiological techniques (electrophysiology and/or two-photon imaging), the analysis of neuronal activity in alert animals, and a background in neuroscience.
+The ideal candidate will have experience in the visual system with neurophysiological techniques (electrophysiology and/or two-photon imaging), the analysis of neuronal activity in alert animals, and a background in neuroscience.
 Interest in the translation of fundamental research into clinical applications and collaboration with high-tech companies is a plus.
-The candidate should not keep rodents or rabbits at home.

 The Netherlands Institute for Neuroscience is the country’s leading fundamental neuroscience research institute, in the international and progressive city of Amsterdam.
 It provides a critical mass of scientists (spanning more than 27 nationalities) and neuroscience facilities, in a highly interactive, dynamic, multi-cultural environment, with English as the working language.

 Depending on education and experience the minimum salary is 2960,- euro and the maximum salary is 4670,- euro gross per month for a full-time appointment (scale 10 cao Nederlandse Universiteiten/KNAW).
 This is exclusive of 8% vacation allowance, 8.3% year-end bonus, travel allowance, internet allowance, home working allowance and pension accrual with ABP.